rajannpatel/Pi-Hole-on-Google-Compute-Engine-Free-Tier-with-Full-Tunnel-and-Split-Tunnel-Wireguard-VPN-Configs/README.md

 - **STEP 2** [Software Installation & Configuration](./CONFIGURATION.md)

+There is no value in setting up DNS over HTTPS or DNS over TLS on a cloud hosted instance, because your DNS requests to the cloud are encrypted by Wireguard.

-The technical merits of major choices in this guide are outlined in [REASONS.md](./REASONS.md).
+The performance related technical merits of Option A are outlined in [REASONS.md](./REASONS.md).

 ---